kudulab/docker-k8s-dojo/README.md

 * Bats
 * Dojo

-### Tests

 ### Lifecycle
 1. In a feature branch:
-    * you make changes and add some docs to changelog (do not insert date or version)
+    * make changes and add some docs to changelog (do not insert date or version)
-    * you build docker image: `./tasks build`
+    * build docker image: `./tasks build_local`
-    * and test it: `./tasks itest`
+    * test it: `./tasks itest`
-1. You decide that your changes are ready and you:
+1. Decide that your changes are ready and if so:
     * merge into master branch
-    * run locally:
-      * `./tasks set_version` to set version from OVersion to changelog
+    * set version in changelog by running:
+      * `./tasks set_version`
-      * or `./tasks set_version 1.2.3` to bump to a particular version Version is bumped in Changelog, variables.sh file and OVersion backend
+      * or `./tasks set_version 1.2.3` to bump to a particular version
-    * push to master onto private git server
+    * push to master
 1. CI server (GoCD) tests and releases.